How to Dispute or Scrap a Traffic Fine in South Africa

 Understanding the type of fine you’ve received is the first step in contesting it properly.

 Before you proceed with contesting a traffic fine, it’s important to review the details on the notice carefully.
-Look for the following information:
+Common errors to dispute a fine:

-To contest the fine, you’ll need to provide compelling evidence that supports your case.
-Some useful forms of evidence include:
+To dispute the fine, you’ll need to provide compelling evidence that supports your case.
+Support your dispute with:

 To contest a traffic fine, you’ll need to submit a written representation to the traffic department that issued the fine.
 Follow these steps to ensure your letter is effective: